- About Us

 "Darwin" – presented as a 7 year old feline patient that had started limping on his left front leg, and was no longer wanting to play on the cat tower or run around the house.
 In June of 2018, Darwin was diagnosed with moderate osteoarthritis in the left elbow and mild in his right elbow.
 His owner is one of the technicians at Adobe so she knew that cats can’t safely receive most anti-inflammatory medications.
 Being concerned about his pain level, she elected to pursue Stem Cell Therapy with the recommendation of Dr. Newland.
 Darwin did very well for the procedure, and produced a LOT of stem cells for his initial treatment, as well as throughout the rest of his life.
 By August of 2018, Darwin was no longer limping at all, and had begun playing and running up and down the cat towers again!

-Update (August 2019) – Darwin is one year from his stem cell therapy, and continues to do great!
-He is on no medications other than two joint supplements.
+Update (July 2020) – Darwin is two years from his initial stem cell therapy, and continues to do great!
+He is on no medications other than joint supplements.
 He still loves his cat towers, and now enjoys running up and down the stairs like a kitten!